awslabs/rds-snapshot-tool/README.md

 #### Installing in the source account
 Run snapshot_tool_RDS_source.json on the Cloudformation console.
 You wil need to specify the different parameters.
 The default values will back up all RDS instances in the region at 1AM UTC, once a day.
-If your instances are encrypted, you will need to provide access to the KMS Key to the destination account.
+If your instances are encrypted, you will need to provide access to the KMS Key to the destination account and lambda execution role.
 You can read more on how to do that here: https://aws.amazon.com/premiumsupport/knowledge-center/share-cmk-account/

 Here is a break down of each parameter for the source template: